Image Credit: MBBC Society; Canal at River Irwell, 1901

 The Amazing Humans of Manchester Bolton and Bury Canal

-It was lovely to be invited by Walk The Plank to return to St Philips School in Salford to create a piece with the Year 5 pupils (age 8-9) inspired by Manchester Bolton and Bury Canal Society’s oral histories.
+It was lovely to be invited by Walk The Plank to return to St Philips School in Salford in 2025 to create a piece with a new class of Year 5 pupils (age 8-9) inspired by Manchester Bolton and Bury Canal Society’s oral histories.

 Following on from the amazing creation with Year 5 pupils last year, “Don’t Disrupt the Animals”, this year we turned our attention to the humans who worked and lived on the canals last century, as told by 4 people whose lives revolved around the canal.